|OpenPGP fingerprint||8F91 B227 C7D6 F2B1 948C 8236 793C F67E 8F0D 11DA 0 Endorsements|

 |Status||Debian Maintainer since 2020-10-07|

-About me, I'm some guy interested by computer topics for way longer than I dare to admit.
-I first heard of Free and Open Source Software when I was a teenager, during a lesson on the concept of source code, and mentioning Linux, around maybe 2004, and must admit the perspective of being able to fine tune a computer however I want was exciting.
-Around 2006, when I was in high school, a cousin offered me a set of Mandriva DVDs with which I actually began using a FOSS operating system.
-As a student, in the fields of telecommunications and physics, I started using Debian as a regular user in 2010.
-Then I started administering Debian based HPC equipments at day job since 2012, at the service of the seismology field.
+I am some guy interested in computers.
+I first heard of Free and Open Source Software as a teenager at school, and the perspective of being free to change the behavior of my computer the way I want was exciting.
+Christmas 2006, a cousin offered me Mandriva DVDs with which I begun using a FOSS operating system.
+As a student I started using Debian as a regular user in 2010.
+Later, I started administering Debian based computers at day job since 2012.

-About my goals, I understand free software require maintenance, and tinkering with Debian got me some valuable expertise from which I could make a living.
-I would like to share these skills back by helping the project where it is needed.
-I would also like to thank Debian developers involved in the Debian Med team for their guidance in doing so, especially Andreas Tille, Michael R. Crusoe, and Steffen Möller, for having encouraged me to apply as Debian member.
+Tinkering with Debian got me some valuable expertise from which I could make a living.
+I thank Debian Developers involved in the Debian Med team for their guidance in showing me how to contribute back that expertise, especially Andreas Tille, Michael R. Crusoe, and Steffen Möller, as they encouraged me to become truly a member of the Debian project.